eigenbooks/bayes-missing-manual/book/appendix-theory.md

 ```

 :::{admonition} Wait!
 Where is the y-axis??
 You might have noticed that {numref}`fig-bread-weight-pdf` has no y-axis.
 This is intentional, and is common when showing probability distributions.
 A *probability density function (PDF)* like the one shown above is a continuous function.
 Reasoning about a PDF requires calculus.
 Luckily for those of us allergic to calculus there is a discrete alternative, the *probability mass function (PMF)*.
 Everything beyond this point will be a PMF.
 When using a PMF each discrete point is assigned a bit of probability mass.
 The more mass a point has, the more likely the outcome that it represents will occur.
 Taking the normal distribution from {numref}`fig-bread-weight-pdf`, it can be converted into a PMF in {numref}`fig-pmf-sm-lg` using a few discrete points in the range of $[0.8,2.0]$.
 The first panel uses {glue:text}`n1` discrete points spread across the range of $[0.8,2.0]$ to represent (roughly approximate) the normal distribution, while the second panel uses {glue:text}`n2` discrete points to represent the same distribution.
 In each panel the sum of the probability mass for all probability points sums to 1.0.
 So the more discrete points you use, the less mass any one probability point will have.
-This is why both panels represent the same distribution, but the distribution on the left is 'taller'.
-The [standard solution process](process) was designed to skirt around the problem of [normalizing distributions](prob-evidence) to have a total probability mass of 1.0, so this is more than a nuance of using distributions and Bayes theorem.
+This is why both panels represent the same distribution, but the distribution on the left is *taller*.
+The [standard solution process](process) was designed to skirt around the problem of [normalizing distributions](prob-evidence) to have a total probability mass of 1.0, so this is more than just a nuance of using distributions and Bayes theorem.

 When comparing two PMF's it helps if you use the same number of points.
 In general you are just interested in the shape of the distribution and what range of possible values the distribution is over.
 If you use a [grid](grid) method, then the probability mass values become more meaningful because they are used in our calculations.